How to Care for Elderly Couples

 If your parent requires dementia care, it will be much less unsettling for them to remain in their own home, rather than having to go into a care or nursing home.
 The carer will also be there to support the other member of the couple, which is important since looking after someone who is living with dementia can be very stressful.

-There’s also an increasing body of evidence to suggest that by full-time care in the home could reduce your parents’ risk of a fall by up to 33%, and other significant causes of hospital admission – such as hip fracture – by 46%.
+There’s also an increasing body of evidence to suggest that by full-time care in the home could reduce risk of a fall by up to 33%, and other significant causes of hospital admission – such as hip fracture – by 46%.

-Advantages of 24-hour Care
+Advantages of 24-hour care

 From a financial point of view, live-in care can make better sense than paying for two places in a care home or nursing home.
 Because the carer will be able to help with so many aspects of daily life, there will be savings on other expenditure, such as home help or Meals on Wheels.

-Call us for expert live-in care advice
+Call us for a chat about your live-in care needs

 0333 920 3648